 V=λ

 As you can see, the mean equals the variance in a Poisson distribution.
 Also, for both Bernoulli and binomial distributions, the mean and variance are also tightly related.
 In fact, a unique feature of a Gaussian distribution is non-existence of the relationship between the mean and variance.
-Non-Gaussian distributions, in general, have, what is called, the mean-variance relationship.
+Non-Gaussian distributions, in general, have, what is called, a mean-variance relationship.
 It may be interesting to note that a binomial distribution becomes a form of a Poisson distribution when p is very small because.

 V=mp1-p≈mp=μ